 I want to make sure you’re ready, so I put together a list of the basic must-have tools for your course creation tool belt.
 While you’re reading this list, don’t feel intimidated if you aren’t sure what it is or if it sounds expensive.
 While Julie from NYC might have plenty of moolah to buy the most expensive tools and tech for her fancy course, there are always low cost and free tools for everyone.
 So while you’re out here in course creation learning mode and hopefully taking some courses on your own, keep an eye out to see how these tools will work for you.

 1. Word Processing Software

-First up, you will need something to write with, like Microsoft Word.
+First up, you will need something to write with, like Microsoft Word or Apple Pages.
 If you have a computer, you will have some sort of basic text editor that came with it and if not you can use Google Docs for free.
 You’ll use this to write your scripts and any text content you will include in your course.

 2. Graphics Program

 You will also need something to create images with.
 Images can include your logo, diagrams, clip art (tasteful clip art) or anything visual that you want to include in your slides, workbooks, handouts or videos.
 Depending on who you hang out with, they may recommend Adobe Photoshop or Canva.
 But these are just two examples of graphics programs.